 There are images I lean on as if they were a cane when life and schedules seek to untether me from the essence of who I am.

-In those moments I seek refuge in a nearly meditative state.
-While there, my mind draws from an invisible well of haphazardly placed images—places, activities, people, which when called upon?
-Slow my mind, deepen my breathing—help me feel my way back.
+In those moments, I seek refuge in a nearly meditative state until my mind can draw from an invisible well of haphazardly placed images—places, activities, people—which, when conjured, still my mind, slow my breathing, and help me feel my way back.

-Ahead is a Madrone which leans out over a bank as if stretching her branches toward the water below, her peeling bark exposes her red skin trunk which teases my eyes into believing it is caused by a sunsets kiss.
-And there are the pines standing taller than I can glimpse from most angles and everything, all this bounty, is framed by a harbor.
+Ahead is a Madrone that leans out over a bank, its branches stretching toward the water below.
+In those spaces where the bark has peeled back a red skin trunk, my eyes are teased into believing a sunset’s kiss caused the tree to blush.
+The pines stand taller than I can glimpse from most angles, and everything, all this bounty, is framed by a harbor.

-My mind drifts to this place much in the way a feather floats on the wind—now in my minds vacation— I reach for a rake.
+My mind remains adrift in this place like a feather floating on the wind.
+And in my mind’s vacation, I reach for a rake.

-Moments later swatches of color build, golden hues, crunchy browns, a few greens.
-The grass beneath rolls out as a quasi-green-brown-shag carpet, the fruits of my labor exposed.
-Scattered among the leaves I see younger versions of my children—sun parched lips, pockets filled with sand dollars, jumping among the leaves.
+As swatches of color build—golden hues, crunchy browns, a few greens—the grass beneath rolls out as a quasi-green-brown-shag carpet.
+Younger versions of my children scamper beside me, sun-parched lips, pockets filled with shells and sand dollars, jumping among the leaves.

 Tools help.
 Chop-pull-chop-pull.